Memstate + Cursor

 ```

-These two calls are mandatory.
+Reading before tasks and saving after are both important.
 Skipping them means the next session starts blind.

 ## Tool reference